whispir/api/source/includes/_resources.md

 ```

-## Sending Messages using template & resources
+## Sending Messages using template and resources

 Apart from use in the [Dynamic Messages](https://whispir.github.io/api/#dynamic-messages), resources can be equally used sending dynamic messages with or without a template.